marko0205/p2psudoku/README.md

 ## Features

-- Generate random Sudoku challenge
+- Generate a random Sudoku challenge
 - Join a challenge
 - Multiplayer (tested up to 8 players on a single challenge)
 - Show Scoreboard